 Cleaner Seas: Support cleaner seas through Enaleia with every ticket you book.

-Ferries traveling from Salerno to Palermo
+Ferries traveling from Salerno (All Ports) to Palermo

 Learn more about ferry options and other ways to get from Salerno (All Ports) to Palermo.